-For all intent and purpose, there are three flavors of animal activist.
+For all intent and purpose, there are three flavors of animal activism.
 The Human Society of the United States, People for the Ethical Treatment of Animals, and Animal Liberation Front.
 The first, the humane society group, believes in saving animals from abuse and misuse.
 The second, PETA, believes that animals must be protected and promote an ideology of protection “by any means necessary.”
-These people are willing to do just about anything, short of outright violence (at least publically) in order to achieve their goals.
+These people are willing to do just about anything, short of outright violence (at least publically), in order to achieve their goals.
 The last, ALF, believes that violence is the only way to protect animals from humans.
 For this piece, I’ll keep my focus on PETA, but will mention the others often.

 No conversation about animal rights can be had without discussing People for the Ethical Treatment of Animals.
 Some media outlets have described PETA as “by far the most successful radical organization in America.”
 The funniest part of that quote is actually using the word “radical” to describe their political leanings.
 In case you aren’t paying attention, there is no significant distinction to be drawn between radicals and extremists.
 They simply choose the word “radical” because of the connotation, which is not as negative as the word “extremist.”
-A radical brings to mind a 60s era hippy, while extremist brings to mind a turban-wearing, bomb accessorized fanatic with an axe to grind against baby jesus.
+A radical brings to mind a 60s-era hippy, while an extremist brings to mind a turban-wearing, bomb-accessorized fanatic with an axe to grind against baby Jesus.
 See, the people who control PETA are not dumb.
 They use various marketing tactics to ensure the money flows from the pockets of unsuspecting morons and into their war chest.
 Since PETA needs as much money from as many idiots as possible, it is clearly easier to get that money if they avoid being labeled as a terrorist organization, but… that is essentially what they are.

 PETA wants to totally, and completely liberate all animals from the yoke of human servitude.
 This means that animals and animal by-products should not be used as food, clothing, entertainment, companionship, labor, science, research, or sport.
 They are even opposed to seeing-eye dogs.
 Seeing-eye-dogs?
 Are you kidding me?
-Get rid of seeing-eye-dogs and you can pretty much guarantee seeing four or five dead blind people stacked up like cord wood on every busy intersection in the US.
+Get rid of seeing-eye-dogs and you can pretty much guarantee seeing four or five dead blind people stacked up like cordwood on every busy intersection in the US.

 PETA and other animal liberation groups like the Humane Society of the United States, want to change how humans and animals interact.
 Actually, they want force humans to avoid interacting with animals completely.
 They are going far beyond trying to improve the lives of animals, instead looking to prevent ordinary humans and animals from forging mutually beneficial relationships.